Kilemonn/flow/README.md

 ### Flow

 To initiate and apply a configuration from a `yaml` file to direct data between different components on a machine.

+To run:
+> flow -f ./connection.yaml config-apply

-This scenario requires a yaml file to be defined that holds the `node` and their `connections`.
+This scenario requires a yaml file to be defined that holds the `node`, their `connections` and `settings`.
 A simple sample is below, which will copy all data from the "input.txt" file into the "output.txt" file then from that file to `stdout`.

 ```yaml